-Arts Emergency mentors are volunteers from a variety of professional backgrounds.
-We aim to match their expertise with the interests of the young people.
+Arts Emergency mentors are a team of volunteers from a variety of professional backgrounds.
+We aim to match their expertise with the interests of your pupils.
 They are trained in goal-setting, working with young people, and understanding safeguarding procedures.
 All mentors must agree to our Code of Conduct, undergo a reference check, an enhanced DBS check, and a one to one meeting with our staff before mentoring can commence.

-Our mentors come from a range of established organisations including the V&A Museum, Netflix, Royal Opera House, The Economist, Financial Times, Manchester International Festival, BBC, Tate, Columbia Records, Royal Exchange, Contact Theatre, 20 Stories High, the Royal College of Art, and various universities.
+Our mentors come from a range of established organisations including the V&A Museum, Netflix, Royal Opera House, The Economist, Financial Times, Manchester International Festival, BBC, Tate, Columbia Records, Royal Exchange, Contact Theatre, 20 Stories High, the Royal College of Art, the University of Liverpool, and the University of Manchester.